lexandro/dockery/README.md

 ## Enable remote access to a Docker daemon

-To manage your docker host(s) with **dockermon** please please add the following parameters to your Docker daemon launcher:
+To manage your docker host(s) with **dockery** please please add the following parameters to your Docker daemon launcher:

 ```bash
  $ docker -d -H=0.0.0.0:2375 -api-enable-cors